brianguenter/Benchmarks/Readme.md

 To get accurate results for the Enzyme benchmarks you must set the number of threads in Julia to 1.
 Otherwise Enzyme will generate slower thread safe code.

+Finding the perfect parameter settings and calling sequences for AD packages can be tricky.
+Getting the best results may require deep knowledge of the package, and much experimentation.
+If you are not an expert it is hard to be certain you are getting maximum performance.
+I am expert only in **FD** so I am grateful to Yinbgo Ma and Billy Moses for their valuable advice (and code) for the ForwardDiff and Enzyme benchmarks.

+Writing and optimizing benchmarks for such a diverse set of AD algorithms has been surprisingly time consuming, and I have not yet figured out how to make all the benchmarks work properly and efficiently.
+Submit a PR if you can make a benchmark functional or faster and I will update this Readme file.

+These are the benchmarks:

 <details>
   <summary> Compute the gradient and the Hessian of the Rosenbrock function.
 The Hessian is extremely sparse so algorithms that can detect sparsity will have an advantage. </summary>